exc-asia-and-europe/CCO-Samples/README.md

 ### Dating of description texts

 As the dataDate global attribute refers only to the date when information was entered into the record, there is no method of assigning dates to the creation of information being incorporated, such as when a catalogue entry was written by an author.

-# CCO-Samples

-To "clean up" the data files you can use ant (with build.xml for "data_old" or build_new.xml for "data_new") with the default target or run the xslt-files in the following order:

-1. cleanup-basic.xsl
-1. cleanup-types.xsl
-1. cleanup-source.xsl
-1. cleanup-sort.xsl
-1. cleanup-dates.xsl
-1. cleanup-sets.xsl
-1. cleanup-empty.xsl
-1. cleanup-basic.xsl